skupperproject/skupper-example-hello-world/README.md

     kubectl expose deployment/hello-world-frontend --port 8080 --type LoadBalancer

 It takes a moment for the external IP to become available.
-(If you are using Minikube, you need to run `minikube tunnel` for this to work.)

 Look up the external URL and use `curl` to send a request: